Friday, July 30, 2010

 What you should know about Malaysian clients:

 2. Most client who appointed vendor entrusted them to develop creative campaign, but because they, client, don't understand the nature of creative process, they are either left behind or not aware about it.
 Hence, vendors could take advantage of timeline and charges.
-There are clients who pay RM5k to produce amazing TVC but there's also a client who pays RM50,000 for a TVC but produce lousy-crappy ad even far worst than RTM montages.
+There are clients who pay RM5k to produce amazing TVC but there's also a client who pays RM50,000 for a TVC but produce lousy-crappy ad even far worst than montages.

 3. There are some amazing clients you can brag about, who understand design process and respect creativity and it's price tag.
 But you don't get that everyday.